PNLPUOS/PNLPUOS/README.md

-# pnlp_study_project
+# Practical NLP Study Project
-Practical NLP for Survey Analysis with deepsight GmbH.
+Practical NLP for Survey Analysis with deepsight GmbH at Universität Osnabrück.

+### Overview

+This repository hosts the code for the study project 'Practical NLP', an interdisciplinary study project at Osnabrück University held during WS2019-SS2020.
+The project implements a topic analysis pipeline including data cleaning, sentiment analysis, and document clustering, optimized to employee survey data.
+For further information on the project scope, individual modules, and methods employed, please refer to the online [documentation](https://pnlpuos.github.io/).

 ***

-## Project Structure
+### Project Structure

 <pre>
 |-- data